transientskp/tkp/documentation/devref/database/assoc.rst

 Performed by: :py:func:`tkp.db.associations._flag_many_to_many_tempruncat`

-Especially if we employ a large DeRuiter radius limit, we may generate a large number of candidate associations which result in a complex web of possible lightcurves.
+Especially if we employ a large De Ruiter radius limit, we may generate a large number of candidate associations which result in a complex web of possible lightcurves.
 We reduce this to a more manageable situation by trimming some of the 'weaker' candidate associations.